 All such work requires a Development Application unless it is listed as 'exempt development' or 'complying development'.
 Development Applications can be simple proposals that can be determined relatively quickly or can be more complex proposals that fall under 'Integrated' or 'Designated' development under the Environmental Planning and Assessment Act, 1979.

 Below is a brief overview of the DA process:

-From 14 April 2020, all development applications must be lodged online through the NSW Planning Portal.
+All development applications must be lodged online through the NSW Planning Portal.

 Go through the

 Lodge your application on the NSW Planning Portal

 Lodge your application, once accepted, a payment advice with relevant fees will be uploaded by Council to the NSW Planning Portal.

 Once you submit your DA on the NSW Planning Portal, Council will check the application and if complete will accept the DA and send a payment advice.
 The DA will be registered on our system and you will be allocated a DA number.
 You can use the Portal Application Number (PAN) to follow your application on the NSW Planning Portal or the DA number to follow on Council’s DA Tracker.